rawhex/hidiot.com/_docs/exploring_morse_code/index.md

 Welcome to the first major project tutorial.
 In this tutorial we're going to learn about Morse code.
 Morse code is a way of sending messages using a single signal.
 It was invented in the 19th Century and is still in use today by amateur radio enthusiasts all over the world.

+Here's Tara at 5 years old using Morse code to communicate over Ham Radio:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8Wg-723nOLc" frameborder="0" allowfullscreen></iframe>

+We’re going to learn Morse code for a different reason to Tara.
+The  ATTiny85 has 8 pins that you can use with other components.
+Some of these pins are already used for things like USB.
+Sometimes  you need information from the HIDIOT but don't have many free pins.

+Morse code can work with a  light, a buzzer or anything that can be used to send a signal.
+If you  need the HIDIOT to tell you something complex, it’s the most efficient way for it to tell you.

 In this project tutorial you will learn:

 * Morse code basics